BACK

 It is estimated that about one million children die of pneumococcal disease every year.

-The incidence of community-acquired pneumonia caused by S. pneumoniae is estimated at 1:1,000 adults per year.
+The incidence of community-acquired pneumonia caused by S. pneumoniae is estimated at 1 in 1,000 adults per year.

 Vaccines